okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 Try it!

-Run the app using: `./gradlew bootRun`
+Run the app using: `./gradlew bootRun`.

-Navigate to the home endpoint, which is open: `http://localhost:8080`
+Navigate to the home endpoint, which is open: `http://localhost:8080`.

 And the restricted endpoint, which requires authentication: `http://localhost:8080/restricted`.